-Sleep.
-Most of us would like to have more of it, few of us get enough of it, and the results of a bad nights sleep can be a lot more serious than simply feeling shitty in the AM—especially in the long term, when sleepless nights become a regular occurrence.
+Sleep: most of us would like to have more of it, few of us get enough of it, and the results of a bad night's sleep can be a lot more serious than simply feeling shitty in the morning — especially in the long term when sleepless nights become a regular occurrence.

-Though sleep is still one of the most misunderstood (and hence arguably exciting) sciences, there are several sleep conditions that we do know about that can cause an ongoing sufferer more than just a feeling of tiredness the next day.Start an online consult
+Though sleep is still one of the most misunderstood (and hence arguably exciting) sciences, there are several sleep conditions we do know about that can cause an ongoing sufferer more than just a feeling of tiredness the next day .

 What is a sleep disorder?

-A sleep disorder is any condition which causes a change in the way you sleep.
+A sleep disorder is any condition that causes a change in the way you sleep.

-This could mean something that prevents you from sleeping when you would like, or it can mean something that causes a feeling of tiredness, or even induces sleep when you’d prefer to be alert.
+This could mean something that prevents you from sleeping when you would like to, causes a feeling of tiredness or even induces sleep when you’d prefer to be alert.

-It can also refer to conditions which reduce the quality of sleep due to excessive movement or irregular breathing during the night.
+It can also refer to conditions that reduce the quality of sleep due to excessive movement or irregular breathing during the night.

 However a sleep disorder may affect the sufferer, one common thread that runs through nearly every sleep condition is a reduced quality of life.
 This can be by way of an inability to focus and give important tasks the required attention, or straight-up dangerous outcomes, such as the inability to safely operate a motor vehicle.

-Your overall wellbeing is also very much attached to the the notion of a regular sleep cycle that gives you between seven and eight hours of unbroken sleep each night.
+Your overall well-being is also very much attached to the notion of a regular sleep cycle that gives you between 7 and 8 hours of unbroken sleep each night.
 Identifying any conditions that you may have, and getting treatment for them, is extremely important to staying healthy.

-Here are ten of the most common (and in some cases, treatable) sleep conditions that can make the difference between a good night’s shut-eye and an unproductive day at the business factory.
+Here are 10 of the most common sleep conditions that can make the difference between a good night’s shut-eye and an unproductive day at the business factory.

 Insomnia is the inability to get to sleep (or to stay asleep).
-It’s a bit of a tricky one to define, and some in the medical community have different parameters for what constitutes “acute” insomnia—when the condition gets out of hand and becomes ongoing— but one thing is a dead cert: dealing with it bloody sucks.
+It’s a bit of a tricky one to define, and some in the medical community have different parameters for what constitutes “acute” insomnia — when the condition gets out of hand and becomes ongoing — but one thing is a dead certain: dealing with it bloody sucks.

 Insomnia sufferers differ, and symptoms may include: